orchidsoftware/orchid.software/source/en/docs/quickstart.md

     /**
      * Name and description properties are responsible for
      * what name will be displayed
-     * on user screen and in headlines.
+     * on the user screen and in headlines.
      */
     public $name = 'EmailSenderScreen';
     public $description = 'EmailSenderScreen';

     /**
-     * Method that defines all screen input data
+     * A method that defines all screen input data
-     * it is in it that database queries should be called,
+     * is in it that database queries should be called,
      * api or any others (not necessarily explicit),
      * the result of which should be an array,
      * appeal to which his keys will be used.